 When do car insurance rates go down?

-Car insurance rates may go down for a number of reasons.
+Car insurance rates may go down for a few reasons.
 Some factors that help your rates go down are within your control, while other factors are set by the insurance company.
 The cost of car insurance can also rise and fall over time due to a variety of circumstances.

 What factors can affect a policy's price?